Getting StartedQuick Start

 Before / after VRAM

-These are measured peak training VRAM figures on an NVIDIA RTX 3090 (24 GB), from the project’s benchmark suite:
+These are measured peak training VRAM figures on an NVIDIA RTX 3090 (24 GB), from the project’s benchmark suite, using the full apply_all_optimizations stack:

 ModelParamsBatch × SeqBaselineMemScaleReduction